aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

 Preparation
 +++++++++++

-Add a qibuild.cmake at the root of the project and have it included right after the project() line.
+Add a qibuild.cmake file at the root of the project and have it included right after the project() line.

 The qibuild.cmake file can be found in qibuild/cmake/qibuild/templates/qibuild.cmake